zakimjz/zakimjz.github.io/pages/courses/mlib/assign5.rst

 The main difference is that you have to add a new output "head" to predict the phi and psi angles per position in the crop.
 You will use cross-entropy loss to compute the loss from the angle prediction.
+Use 36 bins to discretize the dihedral angles (so you get :math:`10^\circ` or :math:`\pi/18` radians per bin).

 The final loss for training from a crop is the sum of the distance matrix loss and dihedral angle loss.